aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/torch-neuronx-profiling-dev-guide.rst

    profiler context manager.

 After running this script, notice a ``./logs`` directory has been created.
-It contains the Tensorboard logs including the profiler views.
+It contains the TensorBoard logs including the profiler views.